AslanEmil008/Groover.co-Feedbacks-Scraping/README.md

 You can run the `song_name.py` script to extract only the music names.

 ## How to Run
-To run `song_name.py`, locate the lines where the email and password are entered and replace them with your own credentials:
+<b>1.</b>To run `song_name.py`, locate the lines where the email and password are entered and replace them with your own credentials:

 ```bash
 email_input.send_keys("your-email@gmail.com")  # Replace with your email